ThorsThunder04/om2bms/README.md

 - [x] Adapt to be used without command line, aka a general run function for the arguments (necessary for GUI and improving command line UI)
 - [ ] Make GUI
 - [ ] Drag-and-drop for GUI
+- [ ] Change output file format from `.bms` to `.bmson` (will allow easier feature implementation).
+Not to be done for a while.
+Will require big rewrite.

 ## Notes